 While the youth mental health crisis has been the subject of at least some political and media attention, few have acknowledged the outsized impact of the pandemic on educator mental and behavioral health.
 A national survey by NEA conducted in January 2022 found that 90% of educators reported that burnout and general stress from the pandemic were "serious" or "very serious" problems for them.
 Another national survey found that K-12 educators were much more likely than other public sector employees to report high levels of anxiety, stress and burnout.
 Pushed to their limits by the demands of pandemic-era schooling and the in-school behavioral manifestations of the worsening youth mental health crisis, many educators are looking to the exits.
-A staggering 55% of educators indicate being more likely to leave the profession or retire earlier than planned as a result of the pandemic, with rates being even higher for educators of color, whose communities have borne the brunt of worsening economic and health inequities.
-This mass exodus will only exacerbate existing staff shortages and drain our schools of young, diverse educators, resulting in a vicious cycle that threatens the very viability of our public education system.
+A staggering 55% of educators indicate being more likely to leave the profession or retire earlier than planned as a result of the pandemic, with rates being even higher for educators of color, whose communities have borne the brunt of worsening staff shortages and drain our schools of young, diverse educators, resulting in a vicious cycle that threatens the very viability of our public education system.